Biography| Hi-Res Photo

 Subscribe to Senator Baumgartner’s Flickr photos

 Michael Baumgartner represents the 6th District in Spokane.
-He is the Vice-Chair of the Senate Ways and Means Committe, and also serves on the Senate Higher Education and Trade and Economic Development Committees.
+He is the Vice-Chair of the Senate Ways and Means Committee, and also serves on the Senate Higher Education and Trade and Economic Development Committees.

 In his first year in office, Michael reached across the aisle to help write a bi-partisan budget and sponsored major legislation that was signed into law concerning regulatory reform to reduce costs for small business and a major reform to consolidate government agencies and allow for more contracting-out of non-essential government information technology services.
 Governor Christine Gregoire called Michael`s reform bill the “most significant transformation of state government in 20 years.”